Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Introduction

 \section{Introduction}

 Quantum theory can be understood as a non-commutative generalization of classical probability theory wherein probability measures are replaced by density operators.
-Much of quantum information theory, especially quantum Shannon theory, can be viewed as the systematic application of this generalization to classical information theory.
+Much of quantum information theory, especially quantum Shannon theory, can be viewed as the systematic application of this generalization of probability theory to information theory.

-However, despite the power of this point of view, the conventional formalism for quantum theory is a poor analog to classical probability theory because, in quantum theory, the appropriate mathematical description of an experiment depends on its causal structure.
+However, despite the power of this point of view, the conventional formalism for quantum theory is a poor analogue to classical probability theory because, in quantum theory, the appropriate mathematical description of an experiment depends on its causal structure.
 For example, experiments involving a pair of systems at space-like separation are described differently from those that involve a single system at two different times.
 The former are described by a joint state on the tensor product of two Hilbert spaces, and the latter by an input state and a dynamical map on a single Hilbert space.
 Classical probability works at a more abstract level than this.
 It specifies how to represent uncertainty prior to, and independently of, causal structure.
 For example, our uncertainty about two random variables is always described by a joint probability distribution, regardless of whether the variables represent two space-like separated systems or the input and output of a classical channel.
 Although channels represent time evolution, they are described mathematically by conditional probability distributions.
 The input state specifies a marginal distribution, and thus we have the ingredients to define a joint probability distribution over the input and output variables.
 This joint probability distribution could equally well be used to describe two space-like separated variables.
 Therefore, we do not need to know how the variables are embedded in space-time in advance in order to apply classical probability theory.
 This has the advantage that it cleanly separates the concept of correlation from that of causation.
 The former is the proper subject of probabilistic inference and statistics.
 Within the subjective Bayesian approach to probability, independence of inference and causality has been emphasized by de Finetti (\cite{Finetti1974}, Preface pp.\ x--xi):

 \begin{quotation} Probabilistic reasoning---always to be understood as subjective---merely stems from our being uncertain about something.
 It makes no difference whether the uncertainty relates to an unforeseeable future, or to an unnoticed past, or to a past doubtfully reported or forgotten; it may even relate to something more or less knowable (by means of a computation, a logical deduction, etc.) but for which we are not willing to make the effort; and so on. \end{quotation}